mythology-and-legends-in-warfare

 The Lion: King of Beasts

 The lion was the most popular charge among Norman warriors, symbolizing courage, kingship, and martial prowess.
-Norman heraldry often depicted lions in various attitudes: passant (walking), rampant (rearing up), or gardant (looking forward).
+Norman heraldry often depicted lions in various attitudes: passant (walking), rampant (rearing up), or guardant (looking forward).
 The lion’s mane and ferocity evoked the ideal Norman knight—fierce, dominant, and noble.
 William the Conqueror’s own shield, according to later traditions, featured a gold lion on a blue field, though contemporary sources are less clear.
 The prevalence of lions in Norman heraldry later influenced the royal arms of England, Scotland, and many other European kingdoms.
+Specific families, such as the de Montforts, used a lion rampant to signal their independence and military ambition.

 The Eagle: Vision and Authority

 Eagles represented power, vision, and imperial authority.
-Normans who had campaigned in southern Italy or taken part in the Crusades were particularly drawn to the eagle, adopting the double-headed eagle from Byzantine and Holy Roman influences.
+Normans who campaigned in southern Italy or took part in the Crusades were particularly drawn to the eagle, adopting the double-headed eagle from Byzantine and Holy Roman influences.
 The eagle was often shown displayed, with wings spread, symbolizing the bearer’s far-reaching influence and readiness to defend his lands.
 In Norman Sicily, the eagle became a central element of the Hauteville family’s heraldry, blending Norman, Byzantine, and Muslim artistic traditions.
+The emperor Frederick II, of Norman descent through his mother Constance of Hauteville, made extensive use of the eagle to project his authority across Europe.

 Crosses: Faith and Divine Protection